Tag: East Asian

 • Mix all of the sauce ingredients together.
 Set aside.

-• Add in the bean sprouts and green onions.
-Cook for 2 more minutes.
+• Add the bacon back in.
+Sauté for 2 minutes.